George Floyd protests in West Virginia: Huntington

+Martinsburg

+A protest on May 31, with around a hundred participants, was disrupted by gunfire, though no injuries were reported.
+Eight people were arrested in connection with the protest.

 Morgantown

 Protesters gathered on the downtown campus of West Virginia University on May 30.
 In addition, hundreds of protesters marched in downtown Morgantown on June 2.

 Parkersburg

 On May 31, a crowd of protesters peacefully marched through downtown Parkersburg.
 Although they did not have a permit to protest, no arrests were made.

 Weirton

 On June 6, protesters peacefully demonstrated against police brutality outside the Weirton Community Center.

 Wheeling

 Hundreds of people participated in a protest on May 31 in downtown Wheeling.
+The event began in front of Wheeling City Hall, where the growing crowd necessitated the closure of Chapline Street.
+The crowd then marched downtown and blocked several intersections, including Interstate 70, where a violent confrontation with police occurred.